 The primary objective of the urban deer cull under this permit is to reduce urban mule deer population levels to improve human safety and decrease the number of aggressive deer conflicts and complaints.
-The removal of white-tailed deer is not the objective of this project as all aggressive deer complaints in this community involve mule deer.
+The removal of white-tailed deer is not the objective of this project as majority of aggressive deer complaints in this community involve mule deer.
 However it is understood that incidental capture of white-tailed deer may occur.
-It is recommended that all white-tailed deer be released unharmed from traps when safe to do so.
 Modified Clover traps must be located in urban areas dominated by mule deer, especially where complaints and conflicts of aggressive deer have occurred.